mui/material-ui/docs/src/pages/components/autocomplete/autocomplete-de.md

 - `config.ignoreAccents` (*bool* [optional]): Defaults to `true`.
 Remove diacritics.
 - `config.ignoreCase` (*bool* [optional]): Defaults to `true`.
 Alles in Kleinbuchstaben.
-- `config.limit` (*Number* [optional]): Default to null.
+- `config.limit` (*number* [optional]): Default to null.
 Limit the number of suggested options to be shown.
 For example, if `config.limit` is `100`, only the first `100` matching options are shown.
 It can be useful if a lot of options match and virtualization wasn't set up.
 - `config.matchFrom` (*'any' | 'start'* [optional]): Defaults to `'any'`.
 - `config.stringify` (*Func* [optional]): Controls how an option is converted into a string so that it can be matched against the input text fragment.
 - `config.trim` (*bool* [optional]): Standardeinstellung ist `false`.
 Abschließende Leerzeichen entfernen.